vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       **Example tasks:**

-      Send a message without rereading it.
+      1. Send a message without rereading it.

       2. Make a minor decision without asking anyone for reassurance.

       3. Go to a movie or restaurant without reading reviews.

       4. Ask a friend or colleague to help with a task instead of doing it yourself.

       5. Pack for a trip without checking your bags multiple times.

       6. Call a friend spontaneously to invite them out.

-      Step 3: Gradually increase difficulty
+      #### Step 3: Gradually increase difficulty

       Once a small task feels manageable, move on to a slightly more challenging situation.
 The goal is to expand your tolerance slowly over time.

-      Why This Works
+      ### Why This Works

-      ·       Anxiety passes: Each experiment shows you that anxiety can be endured and will decrease naturally.
+      * **Anxiety passes:** Each experiment shows you that anxiety can be endured and will decrease naturally.

-      ·       Uncertainty isn’t dangerous: You’ll discover that outcomes often aren’t as threatening as your mind predicts.
+      * **Uncertainty isn’t dangerous:** You’ll discover that outcomes often aren’t as threatening as your mind predicts.

-      ·       Life becomes richer: Tolerating uncertainty opens the door to new opportunities and enjoyable experiences.
+      * **Life becomes richer:** Tolerating uncertainty opens the door to new opportunities and enjoyable experiences.

-      By practicing these exercises, you build confidence in your ability to navigate life’s unpredictability, rather than avoiding it or feeling overwhelmed.
+      By practicing these exercises, you build confidence in your ability to **navigate life’s unpredictability**, rather than avoiding it or feeling overwhelmed.

       ## Moving Forward